hammady/prayer-scheduler/README.md

 Environment variables can be stored in `.env` which will be loaded automatically.
 All defaults for the below environment variables can be found in this file.
-The format of the environment variables is: File path (file://) or URL (https://).
+The format of the first three environment variables is: File path (file://) or URL (https://).
+Date/time formats can be found [here](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior).

 1. `FULL_CSV_URL`: Main CSV file to load.
 This CSV should have all year timetable as rows, with the five prayer times as columns.